 On Diners, Drive-ins and Dives on Food Network, Guy Fieri travels all around the country road-trip style, featuring a different restaurant in each episode.
-In the "Hillbilly Hot Dogs" episode, Fieri visits his father's hometown of Huntington, West Virginia, and samples the giant and ridiculous Hillbilly Hot Dogs.
+In the "Hillbilly Hot Dogs" episode, Fieri visits his father's hometown of Huntington, West Virginia, and samples the giant and ridiculous Hillbilly Hot Dogs, a hot dog stand with a lot of personality.

 Hillbilly Hot Dogs